-The examination consists of written exam.
+The examination consists of an individual written exam.
+In addition written group assignments are included.
+The group assignments will be presented and discussed in four compulsory seminars.
+One seminar includes a "peer learning-part" where the students review and give feedback on each other's work.
+A student who has not passed the regular examination has a right to participate at further five examinations.
 The student will receive a final grade for the whole course (A-F).
 The final grade is an appraisal of the results in the two individual examinations.
-In order to pass the course, the student must obtain at least grade E in both the individual examinations and as well have met the established criteria for the obligatory parts.
-Compulsory participation The examiner assesses if, and in that case how, absence can be compensated.
-Before the student has participated in all compulsory parts or compensated absence in accordance with the examiner's instructions, the student's results for respective part will not be registered.
-Absence from a compulsory activity may result in that the student cannot compensate the absence until the next time the course is given.
-Limitation of number of occasions to write the exam Students who have not passed the regular examination are entitled to participate in five more examinations.
-If the student has not passed the exam after four participations, he/she is encouraged to visit the study advisor.
-If the student has failed six examinations/tests, no additional examination or new admission is provided.
+The group assignments will be graded with Pass/Failed.
+In order to pass the course, the student must obtain at least grade E in the individual examins and Passed on the group assignments.
+In order to get a higher grade, at least one exam require the higher grade and the second exam must not be graded less than one grade below.
+Compulsory participation The course coordinator assesses if and, in that case, how absence from compulaory parts can be compensated.
+Before the student has participated in all compulsory parts or compensated absence in accordance with the course coordinator's instructions, the student's results for each respective part will not be registered in LADOK.
+Absence from a compulsory part may result in the student not being able to recoup until the next time the course is given.
+Limitation of number of occasions to write the exam The student has the right to write the exam six times.
+If the student has not passed the exam after four participations he/she is encouraged to visit the study advisor.
+If the student fail all six examinations/tests, no further opportunities for examinations are given.
 The number of times that the student has participated in one and the same examination is regarded as an examination session.
-Submission of blank exam is regarded as an examination session.
-An examination for which the student registered but not participated in, will not be counted as an examination.
+Submission of a blank examination is also regarded as an examination.
+An examination for which the student registered but did not participate in will not be counted as an examination.
 If there are special grounds, or a need for adaptation for a student with a disability, the examiner may decide to deviate from the syllabus's regulations on the examination form, the number of examination opportunities, the possibility of supplementation or exemptions from the compulsory section/s of the course etc. Content and learning outcomes as well as the level of expected skills, knowledge and abilities may not be changed, removed or reduced.
 Transitional provisions Examination will be provided during a time of two years after a possible cancellation of the course.
 Examination can take place according to an earlier literature list during a time of one year after the date when a major renewal of the literature list has been made.
 Other directives The course will be given in English.